ros/meta-ros/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 List all the Yocto layers you have included in the build and the revisions you were using.
 What MACHINE you're building for and what host OS you're using.
+If you're using mcf for build setup, then you should mention what .mcf file you've used and from which build branch revision.

 The "Build Configuration:" section shown by bitbake at the beginning of the build is very good start.